 On the surface, the movie seems to follow a young woman named Lucy, who travels with her boyfriend, Jake, to visit his parents.
 But during the trip, Lucy has second thoughts about their relationship and thinks about ending things with Jake.

 However, beneath this simple story, is a complex tale of Love, Regret, and Death.

 The movie’s real protagonist is an older version of Jake, whom we see as a High school Janitor at various points in the film.
-It turns out that Jake lived a lonely and unfulfilling life, and he’s haunted by the regret of the many opportunities he missed while he was younger.
+It turns out Jake lived a lonely and unfulfilling life, and he’s now haunted by the regret of the many opportunities he missed while he was younger.